-Vitamin K refers to a group of fat-soluble vitamins that play a role in blood clotting, bone metabolism, and regulating blood calcium levels.
+Vitamin K refers to a group of vitamins that play a role in blood clotting, bone metabolism, and regulating blood calcium levels.
 Vitamin K benefits include supporting bone, cognitive, and heart health.

 The body needs vitamin K to produce prothrombin, a protein and clotting factor that is important in blood clotting and bone metabolism.
 People who use blood-thinning medications, such as warfarin, or Coumadin, should not start consuming additional vitamin K without first asking a doctor.